jbirddog/blue/README.md

 09   - ( a q -- a' ) write qword to addr, push new addr on the data stack

 0a   - ( -- n ) push stack depth on the data stack

+### Stages

+_Stage 0_

+A binary file ending in `bs0` is a stage 0 file that contains a run of bytes that are executed by the blue compiler.

+_Stage 1_

+A textual file ending in `bs1` that allows minimal formatting/commenting.
+Line comments start with `#`.
+A stage 1 file is lowered to a stage 0 file by stripping comments and passing it to `xxd`.

+### TODOs:

+1. Rename bootstrap.xxd to something like demo.bs1
+1. Rename bootstrap.bin to something like demo.bs0 (.gitignore)
+1. Rename out.bin to something like demo, chmod +x (.gitignore)